filecoin-project/builtin-actors/README.md

 1. Clone the repo.
 2. Check out the relevant branch or tag (see Versioning section below).
-3. `cargo run -- -o my_bundle.car` from the workspace root.
+3. `make bundle` from the workspace root.

+The bundle be written to `output/builtin-actors.car`.

 Both options are compatible with automation via scripts or CI pipelines.